skuppa/bitnet-java-libs/README.md

  * @param Instruction To initiate a mispayment correction refund you must set the
  *        Refund Instruction to MISPAYMENT_CORRECTION
  * @param INVOICE_ID The invoice which should be refunded against.
- * IMPORTANT: The invoice must be in a state of OVERPAID and the payer associated
+ * IMPORTANT: The invoice must be in a state of UNDERPAID or OVERPAID and the payer
- *            with the order must have a refund payment address
+ *            associated with the order must have a refund payment address
  *            present before a refund can be created.
  */
 RefundCreate newRefund = new RefundCreate()